acmilannesta/JReport/README.md

 Table1(data, numcol = NULL, catcol = NULL, exp_var, output = NULL, overall = TRUE)

 ## Arguments
-data
-A dataframe including the exposure variable.
+data: A dataframe including the exposure variable.

-numcol
-A vector of numerical column names in character.
+numcol: A vector of numerical column names in character.
 Default to NULL.

-catcol
-A vector of categorical column names in character.
+catcol: A vector of categorical column names in character.
 Default to NULL.

-exp_var
-String of main exposure variable name
+exp_var: String of main exposure variable name

-output
-String of path to store the output word file.
+output: String of path to store the output word file.
 E.g., 'Table1.rtf' or 'Table1.doc'

-overall
-Whether to add a column for overall subjects.
+overall: Whether to add a column for overall subjects.
 Default to TRUE

 ## Return Value